Conservation Tips for Businesses

 - Install occupancy sensors in hallways, bathrooms, meeting rooms, kitchens, storage rooms, and other areas where lights can be shut off for blocks of time.

-- Install photocells in outdoor entry, and security lighting to automatically sense outdoor lighting levels which turn on and off automatically.
+- Install photocells in outdoor entries, and security lighting to automatically sense outdoor lighting levels which turn on and off automatically.

 - Change Energy Usage Behavior